axellundeby/Power-Grid-Algorithm-/Svar.md

     # Idea:

     My initial idea was to first identify the two largest subtrees of the root and then find the deepest parent node that scores the highest based on the number of neighbors.
 Therefore, I use an accumulated score and score the nodes based on their previous neighbors and a current node's neighbors.
-If the node is deep enough and has the best neighbor path, I choose this node.
+If the node is deep enough and has the best neighbor path score, I choose this node.
 I do this for the two largest subtrees and create an edge between these nodes.

     # Challenges faced: